Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Ex-post stability: Complexity under the presence of ties

 \subsection{Bounded length incomplete preferences}

 In this section we show that deciding ex-post stability remains NP-hard even with incomplete preferences of length at most 3.
-While in the beginning, we argued that any instance can be transformed to an instance having complete preferences, from both a practical and a complexity theoretical point of view, it is an important question whether short, incomplete preferences make the problem simpler.
+From both a practical and a complexity theoretical point of view, it is an important question whether short, incomplete preferences make the problem simpler.
 Especially, since in most applications like resident matching or school choice, at least one of the sides tend to have very short preference lists.

 In case of incomplete preferences, we make the assumption that some objects are unacceptable for an agent, which is expressed by its absence from the agents preference list.
+Sadly, short lists does not help in the complexity of ex-post stability.